carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ---------------------------------------------------------------------------
 AssertionError                            Traceback (most recent call last)
 <ipython-input-19-33d87ea29ae4> in <module>()
-----> 1 assert obs.min() >= 0.0, "Rainfall observations should only contain positive values"
+----> 1 assert pr_data.min() >= 0.0, "There is at least one negative precipitation value"

-AssertionError: Rainfall observations should only contain positive values
+AssertionError: There is at least one negative precipitation value
 ~~~
 {: .error}